addr-rs/addr/README.md

 ## Use Cases

 For those who work with domain names the use cases of this library are plenty. [publicsuffix.org/learn](https://publicsuffix.org/learn/) lists quite a few.
 For the sake of brevity, I'm not going to repeat them here.
 I work for a domain registrar so we make good use of this library.
-Here are some of the ways this library can be used:-
+Here are some of the ways this library can be used:

 * Validating domain names.
 This one is probably obvious.
 If a `domain.root().suffix().is_known()` you can be absolutely sure this is a valid domain name.
 A regular expression is simply not robust enough.
 * Validating email addresses.
 You can utilise this library to validate email addresses in a robust and reliable manner before resorting to more expensive (DNS checks) or less convenient (sending confirmation emails) ways.